Since the methods that we use for Bash work for Zsh as well, we’ll first address how to add a new path to the PATH variable in Bash.

 In the end, let’s explore some Zsh specific ways to do the job in a standalone section.

 The PATH variable is an environment variable that contains an ordered list of paths that Linux will search for executables when running a command.
 Using these paths means that we do not have to specify an absolute path when running a command.

-For example, if we want to print Hello, world!, the command echo can be used rather than /bin/echo so long as /bin is in PATH:
+For example, if we want to print Hello, world! in Bash, the command echo can be used rather than /bin/echo so long as /bin is in PATH:

 echo "Hello, world!"

 Linux traverses the colon-separated paths in order until finding an executable.
 Thus, Linux uses the first path if two paths contain the desired executable.

 We can print the current value of the PATH variable by echoing the PATH environment variable:

 We should see a list of colon-separated paths (exact paths may differ):

 3. Adding a New Path in Bash

 We can add a new path to the PATH variable using the export command.